 Description

 The first three Nova M100 devices (installed capacity 300 kW) were deployed in 2016 and 2017.
 This was the world’s first offshore tidal array to supply electricity to the grid with greater than 17,000 generating hours reached in 2019.
-These turbines have continued to generate and export electricity to the grid since then.

 In 2018 licences were granted to extend the array to six turbines (increase capacity to 600 kW).
 In 2018, Nova Innovation worked with Tesla to add energy storage to their tidal technology.
 This created the world’s first grid connected tidal power station with the ability to deliver baseload (constant, steady state) power and deliver energy on demand to meet consumer needs.